 Venice began to lose its position as a centre of international trade during the later part of the Renaissance when Portugal found a sea route to India destroying Venice‘s land route monopoly and became Europe’s principal intermediary in the trade with the East, striking at the very foundation of Venice‘s great wealth.

 Famous Venetians include Marco Polo who was a trader and explorer one of the first Westerners to travel the Silk Road to China.
 While a prisoner in Genoa, he dictated in French the tale of his travels known as “Le Livres des Merveilles” – in Italian: Il Milione (The Travels of Marco Polo).

-Depending on what your looking for you can choose between visiting museums, galleries, seeing a concert or visiting the Murano Factory, but if your like me who needs a bit of chilling I suggest going to the Lido, an island a short distance away, clean, has beach and offers food for a fraction of the price you would pay in the centre of Venice.
+Depending on what your looking for you can choose between visiting museums, galleries, seeing a concert or visiting the Murano Factory, but if you are like me who needs a bit of chilling I suggest going to the Lido, an island a short distance away, clean, has a beach and offers food for a fraction of the price you would pay in the centre of Venice.

-Though Venice really is very magical there were times when I felt like it was all make believe, with all the crowds during the day I almost felt as if I was in a Disney Resort where everything was artificial, but Venice is the real deal.
-Its not the cheapest of places but certainly deserves to be seen.
+Though Venice really is very magical there were times when I felt like it was all make-believe, with all the crowds during the day I almost felt as if I was in a Disney Resort where everything was artificial, but Venice is the real deal.
+It is not the cheapest of places but certainly deserves to be seen.